2019 Volkswagen Jetta – All-New Generation

 ’19 VW Jetta Engine, Transmission & Driving Modes

-Professor: Well, it’s got a different engine now.
+Professor: Well, the Volkswagen Jetta for 2019 has a different engine now.
 It’s a 1.4 Liter in-line turbo that produces 147 horsepower, 184-pound-feet of torque; so it’s got quite a bit of torque.
 It feels very, very smooth, brisk acceleration.
 It’s got a really smooth ride.
 Plus, it’s an eight-speed automatic transmission.
 And, it’s got four different driving modes from normal to eco, sport, and custom.

 Tom: Custom.
 So the custom is going to adapt to your driving style.